-Intended Parent membership to SASS is $550 + GST.
+Intended Parent membership to SASS is $990.
 This membership fee covers the cost of your advisory session, application processing and administration, pre-offer counselling (where required) and introduction to surrogates.
-Once your team is in place, a $3000 + GST ($3300) fee is payable for the support provided to you and your surrogate across your whole journey up to twelve months post birth.
+Once your are introduced to a surrogate, a $3000 fee is payable for the support provided to you and your surrogate across your whole journey up to twelve months post birth.

 Surrogacy Australia’s Support Service (SASS) is a membership based organisation which aims to be open and inclusive to all, however please see the criteria below to check that you are eligible to join SASS.

 - Age Surrogates must be a minimum of 25 years old in most states (18 in the ACT).
 There is no maximum age limit for surrogates.

 - Medical Health Surrogates must be healthy enough to carry a pregnancy.
 GP reports are obtained during the application process however, if you have a medical condition, please do speak to us as it may not hinder your application.

 - BMI A surrogate’s BMI should be no higher than 30.
 If you feel your BMI may hinder your application, please speak to us and we can give you more information.
 A high BMI does not instantly rule you out of joining SASS.

 - Residency Surrogate must be resident in Australia.
 Please note child free women who wish to act as surrogates are welcome to apply for membership to SASS.

 Intended parents must be unable to sustain a pregnancy personally.

 - If applicable, intended parents must have exhausted their options to conceive themselves, and not be trying to create their family in other ways (e.g. personal IVF or adoption).